parkerf23/A03/README.md

 - Push: a command that takes the newly commited repository and sends it to another platform like GitHub where it will be displayed

-- Pull: is used to fetch and download content from a remote repository and immediately update the local repository to match that content
+- Pull: is used to grab and download a repository from an established remote and instantly updates your local repository

-- Remote: this is a Git repository that is hosted on the internet or another network.
+- Remote: is the verison that was linked to Git and GitHub and can be locked somewhere other then your local machine.

 - Repository: a directory or storage space where your projects can live.

-sd

 Referances: